UK services PMI suffers biggest drop in a decade

 The only time there was a bigger one-month fall in the index was during the foot-and-mouth disease crisis in April 2001, which hammered the agricultural sector and hurt tourism.

-"This survey really rings the growth alarm bells," said Howard Archer, an economist at IHS Global Insight.
-"Even allowing for any impact from the riots and a correction after a surprise spike up in services activity in July, this is a hugely disappointing survey."

-Companies cited economic uncertainty and slower growth in new business as the main reasons for weaker expansion last month.
-Survey compilers Markit said that riots across England in early August played only a minor role in depressing activity.
+Companies cited economic uncertainty and slower growth in new business as the main reasons for weaker business expansion last month.
+Survey compilers Markit said that riots across England in early August played only a subsidiary role in depressing activity.

-Markit economist Chris Williamson said the numbers pointed to a near-stagnation of the economy in the third quarter.

-"Forward-looking indicators also suggest that the economy could weaken further at the end of the quarter, raising the prospect of a slide back into contraction in the fourth quarter -- if not the third -- and will provide ammunition for those seeking a further injection of stimulus into the economy by the Bank of England," he said.

-"The all-sector PMI is at a level which has always triggered interest rate cuts in the past," he added.
+"There can be little doubt that the underlying growth profile of the sector has weakened in recent months," said Paul Smith, senior economist at Markit.
+"Allied with soft manufacturing data and a slowdown in construction growth, the overall picture provided by the latest PMI surveys is one of a stuttering UK private sector."

-The figures confirmed expectations that the Bank of England will leave interest rates at 0.5 percent this week and ignited speculation the central bank will consider injecting more stimulus into the economy later this year.
+The figures are likely to confirm expectations that the Bank of England will leave interest rates at 0.5 percent this week and may even ignite speculation the central bank will consider injecting more stimulus into the economy.

-"It certainly helps nudge them that way," said RBS economist Ross Walker.
-"I'm not convinced we're going to see a policy change this month, but November certainly becomes quite interesting.
-A lot will depend on financial market conditions."

 Last week, PMI surveys suggested that UK manufacturing was contracting at its fastest pace in more than two years, while construction activity grew at its slowest rate so far this year.